 It’s good to get second opinions and new ideas…

-I also am kind of stubborn – and I know some of you are too – so there were times when I was younger that I just didn’t like listening to my coach.
+I am kind of stubborn – and I know some of you are too.
+There were times when I was younger that I just didn’t like listening to my coach.
 I wanted to know what other people were saying, and what other riders were doing.
-I haven’t had a coach for a while now for a mixture of the reasons above.
+It’s been a while since I’ve had a coach for a mixture of the reasons above.
 But I still like learning from others and getting new ideas.

 Like obviously you should always keep your heels down and your eyes on where you’re going.
-But what about keeping your core loose or tight, keeping your legs heavy or taught, tightening your knees (which many people disagree with)?
-I think at least that these are more debatable.
-It depends what you’re style is, what you’re comfortable with.
+But what about keeping your core loose or tight, keeping your legs heavy or taught, or tightening your knees?
+I think some of these are more debatable.
+It depends what your style is, what you’re comfortable with.

 Then there’s training with your horse to prepare for competitions.
 You want train in the most effective manner possible in a way that’s tailored to your horse.
 So how do you set up your jumping courses?
 What’s the best technique to fix a sided drift over jumps?
 How about getting a stubborn horse to switch leads?
-If any of this is resonating with you, keep reading because a site like this may be just what you need.
+If any of this is resonating with you, keep reading.
+A site like this may be just what you need.

 Breakdown of EquestrianCoach.com

-Equestriancoach.com is an online educational service for equestrians founded by Bernie Traurig.
-In particular they coach the disciplines of dressage, eventing and show jumping using the forward riding system.
+EquestrianCoach.com is an online educational service for equestrians founded by Bernie Traurig.
+They coach in dressage, eventing and show jumping using the forward riding system.
 The site is built around around paid instructional videos.
-There’s also some free videos although most of them won’t be extremely useful to you – they are mostly for pure entertainment or promotional purposes.
+There’s also some free videos, although most of them won’t be extremely useful to you – they are mostly for pure entertainment or promotional purposes.

 The site offers monthly and yearly subscriptions during which you can access all of their videos.
-Also they ofter a service through which you can ask professional show jumpers, dressage riders and eventers.
+Also they ofter a service through which you can ask professional show jumpers, dressage riders and eventers for advice.